dabit3/lens-boilerplate/README.md

 1. Go to [WalletConnect Dashboard](https://cloud.walletconnect.com/) and get a Project ID.

-2. Copy `.example.env.local` into a new file called `.env` and set your WalletConnect Project ID
+2. Copy `.example.env.local` into a new file called `.env.local` and set your WalletConnect Project ID

 3. Run the development server: